Edit Profile Window¶

 Append a unique counter¶

-If this option is OFF, MessageSave will generate unique file name whenever you try to save a message and a file with the same name already exists.
+If this option is ON, MessageSave will generate unique file name whenever you try to save a message and a file with the same name already exists.
 For example, the first time you try to save a message which maps to

 John Smith - meeting.msg, that is the name that is used.
 The second time, the file will be named